THOMASELOVE/432-classes-2025/class12/README.md

 ### On Peer Review

 What should I do and why?

-    - Review papers quickly or not at all.
+- Review papers quickly or not at all
 - (Try to) get credit for your reviews.
 - Reviewing templates and how to build comments to the authors (summary, major issues, minor issues, typos)
 - Who are the key players?

-What is the job?
+Reviewing: What is the job?

 - Evaluating quality and accuracy of methods, data and results.
 - Determining whether the methods, data and results justify the claims.
 - Determining how important the claims are and whether they belong in the journal the paper was submitted to.
 - Submitting a recommendation (and not being a jerk)

 ### On "Credit"